 Enter your video session page.
 The left part is the video chat with respondents.

 Before the session, the panel is empty.
 Everybody who enters this page will see the information text and the possibility to test their camera and microphone.

 Below the video panel, you can see the text-chat field.
-The right side of the screen is dedicated to the moderator’s tools such as focus group guide, whiteboard, list of respondents and the client chat.
+The right side of the screen is dedicated to the moderator’s tools such as the focus group guide, whiteboard, list of respondents, and the client chat.